tigerbeetle/tigerbeetle-node/README.md

 ### Account Flags

-The account `flag` value is a bitfield.
+The account `flags` value is a bitfield.
 See details for these flags in the [Accounts reference](https://docs.tigerbeetle.com/reference/accounts#flags).